3nol/correction/docs/Usage.md

 ### Exiting the program

-A regular exit would be to finish giving feedback to all students.
+A regular exit would be finishing the feedback for all students.
-The program then rescans all feedback files, recalculates points, syncs everything to the database and exists.
+The program then rescans all feedback files, recalculates points, syncs everything to the database and exits.
-Alternatively you can just kill it, if you feel like it. \
+An alternative way is to just kill the program, if you feel like it. \
-(Actually that's fine, was developed with robustness in mind.)
+(That's actually totally fine, it was developed with robustness in mind.)